ASA1976/RAP-BTL/call_test.md

 return types.
-For the purposes of general systems programming, it is imperative that such an invocation system be capable of invoking the objects in a reasonable number of instructions and call stack frame layers, as well as ideally avoiding the need for a heap memory for micro-controller environments and other embedded systems where heap memory implementations may be impractical.
+For the purposes of general systems programming, it is imperative that such an invocation system be capable of invoking the objects in a reasonable number of instructions and call stack frame layers, as well as ideally avoiding the need for a heap memory where a heap implementation may be impractical or impossible, as in situations where there is not enough available memory available for a practical heap implementation.

 ### Test Source Code & Header